tewarid/rhio-LIS2HH12/Readme.md

 # rhio-LIS2HH12

-It's a library designed by Rhomb.io and is open source.
+This a portable library based on Arduino to work with the LIS2H12 accelerometer.
+It has been developed by rhomb.io and is open source.
 LIS2HH12 accelerometer has 3-axis, temperature sensor and other advanced options.
-Through this library compatible with Arduino you can read the data from LIS2HH12.

 ## Features